swebra/dotfiles/README.md

 # Dotfiles
 Configration files as a bare repository, managed (optionally) using [dotbare](https://github.com/kazhala/dotbare).
+Primarily written for a desktop, Arch-based distro (Manjaro) but some concessions are made to support my work's WSL 2 Ubuntu instance.

 ## Migrating to a new system
 ### Via dotbare